x1a7x/php/README.md

 # apps

 1) /Adelia quite a remarkable imageboard for its super small code base.
 Upload the 3 tiny files to a server with php 8.4.1 and sqlite3 installed.
 Supports trip codes, replies, jpg, gif, png, webp and mp4.
 Its just hard coded to show the very last reply on the main board under the orifinal post, but in reply mode all the replies show up.
 Css easily changed. logs any errors to error.txt  Security heavily implemented.
 A must see app.

+2) /Adelia1 Pagination for main board added to /Adelia.
+This has to be the most features and security fit into a small tiny imageboard app, for real.